 Before presenting the results of our estimations, we briefly describe all the inputs needed to construct our measures of sectoral productivity.
 A more detailed description of the data can be found in the Appendix.
-We compute sectoral productivities for twenty-four (ISIC Rev. 2) manufacturing sectors in sixty-four countries at all stages of development, for three periods: the mid-eighties, the mid-nineties, and the beginning of this century.
-To this end, we use data on the following: bilateral trade at sector level; sectoral production; factor prices; sectoral factor income shares; elasticities of substitution; and sectoral bilateral trade barriers.
-We obtain information on sectoral bilateral trade and gross output from the World Bank's Trade, Production and Protection database (Nicita and Olarreaga (2007)).
+We compute sectoral productivities for 24 (ISIC Rev. 2) manufacturing sectors in 64 countries at all stages of development, for three periods: the mid-1980s, the mid-1990s and the beginning of this century.
+To this end, we use data on the following: bilateral trade at sector level; sectoral production; factor prices; sectoral factor income shares; elasticities of substitution and sectoral bilateral trade barriers.
+We obtain information on sectoral bilateral trade and gross output from the World Bank's Trade, Production and Protection database (Nicita and Olarreaga, 2007).
 We construct factor prices for skilled and unskilled labour and for capital following the methodology proposed by Caselli (2005) and Caselli and Feyrer (2007).
-Sectoral factor income shares are computed from US data, while information on sectoral elasticities of substitution business), and average rank scores of these variables.
-While coefficients mostly exhibit the correct sign, they are not significant once we control for sector and country fixed effects, presumably because there is not enough variation in sectoral elasticities of substitution.
-Since there is no robust evidence for the differential impact of fixed costs across sectors, we therefore stick to a simpler specification and assume $f{jk} = f_k$.
-In this case fixed costs drop from our specification and productivity levels can be interpreted as corresponding to variable production.
+Sectoral factor income shares are computed from US data, while information on sectoral elasticities of substitution come from Broda and Weinstein (2006).11 Mayer and Zignago (2005) and Rose (2004) afford us data on distance and other bilateral variables (e.g. existence of a common border between exporter and importer; whether a trading partner was formerly a colony of the exporter or importer; whether the partners share a common language, are members of the same regional trade agreement, are members of a generalised system of preferences or share in a common currency union).
+Finally, we use information on bilateral sectoral tariffs from the UNCTAD TRAINS database.